 fter considering the names Thalidomide and The Sharks, Dead Kennedys was founded in early 1978 by Jello Biafra (Real Name: Eric Reed Boucher; born June 17, 1958; vocals) and East Bay Ray (Real Name: Ray Glasser; guitar/synthesizer), after recruiting Klaus Fluoride (bass/vocals), Ted (Real Name: Bruce Slesinger; drums) and, for a time the member only known as 6025.

-Using his razor sharp satire against the American way of life, Biafra modeled his punk rock after the classic British style.
+Using his razor sharp satire against the American way of life, Biafra modelled his punk after the classic British style.
 D.K. became public enemy #1 rather quickly and record companies steered clear of them but they were determined to have their work published so Biafra & company opened up their own 'Alternative Tentacles Records' to release their 45 RPM debut as California Uber Alles (1979).
-The record featured Biafra's hysterical vocals squealing about the then California governor Jerry Brown back dropped by a hardcore punk rock soundtrack.
+The record featured Biafra's hysterical vocals squealing about the then California governor Jerry Brown back dropped by a hardcore punk soundtrack.
 With a reprint license in the UK it, and the follow-up 45 RPM single Holiday In Cambodia, was heard in the UK.
 The UK market would prove to be an important one for D.K. when their debut album Fresh Fruit For Rotting Vegitables made an unexpected 33 on the charts.
 The Let's Lynch The Landlord, Drug Me and Kill The Poor singles that followed supported the album; Kill The Poor getting 49 on its own.
 Viva Las Vegas (formerly an Elivs hit) and Stealing People's Mail showed Biafra's twisted sense of humor.

 See All... ⏬